-Beginning with FY 2014, each county is required to submit an attorney-level detail report for each court showing the number of cases paid for each attorney for criminal and juvenile delinquency cases (sorted by case level) and total attorney fees paid to each attorney.
+Each county is required to submit an attorney-level detail report for each court showing the number of cases paid for each attorney for criminal and juvenile delinquency cases (sorted by case level) and total attorney fees paid to each attorney.
 (The attorney level detail portion of the court expenditure report should not be confused with the Attorney Practice Time Report discussed in Section IX below.)